wavemaker/docs/learn/how-tos/implement-openid-okta-provider.md

 ---
-title: "Configuring Open ID using Okta provider"
+title: "Configuring Open ID using Okta Provider"
 id: "implement-openid-okta-provider"
-sidebar_label: "Open ID using Okta provider"
+sidebar_label: "Open ID Integration - Okta"
 ---

-Okta's identity and access management system is to manage access control and user identity.
-It is also to codify what resources each user can access and what functions each user can perform.
-In this document, we discuss the steps to implement Okta as Open ID provider.
+Okta's identity and access management system helps manage access control and user identity.
+Okta provides services to manage what resources each user can access and what functions each user can perform.
+In this document, we discuss the steps to configure Open ID using Okta.

----

 ## Okta as Open ID Provider